Weak digestion

 - Caffeine - drinking excessive coffee, or sometimes tea.

-- Excessive fatty or spicy foods, depending on your body type.
+- Spicy foods, depending on your body type.

 - Alcohol - drinking excessive alcohol.